dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

 solution in many of the use cases we will see.
-E.g., if you are building a single-purpose device, rather than a general purpose OS, you can sit in a loop pretty easily checking all the different devices you have to see if something interesting occured.
+E.g., if you are building a single-purpose device, rather than a general purpose OS, you can sit in a loop pretty easily checking all the different devices you have to see if something interesting occurred.
 A polling loop makes it feasible to much more thoroughly test your system --- maybe even to the point that you are surprised if it breaks.
-However, if you add interrupts, I'd say you now almost-certainly made you system impossilbe-to-test --- the interrupt routine can run at any time, exponentially blowing up your code's state space.
+However, if you add interrupts, I'd say you now almost-certainly made you system impossible-to-test --- the interrupt routine can run at any time, exponentially blowing up your code's state space.
 You can't exhaust this space with brute force testing.
 (There are other tricks you can